 - Lack customization options and have poor hard-coded values

 - Are not supported or maintained – this raises security concerns

 - Are dated and aren’t up to date with the latest social media networks

-To get the most out of your social sharing buttons, consider a paid version such as Social Warfare*.
+To get the most out of your social sharing buttons, consider a paid version such as Social Snap.
 It’s a comprehensive plugin that has addressed many issues bloggers face with other plugins.

 When deciding where to place your buttons, try these tips for maximum engagement:

 - Place your buttons on the top and bottom of your post.
 There is no general consensus on whether you should place your buttons on the top or bottom.
 You can capture headline readers with social sharing buttons on top; having social buttons on the bottom attracts people who read the post.